shareresearchteam/Drawing-Machine-LSGMM/README.md

 ## Reference

 A. Phillips, N. Fitter, and A Vinoo, "May I Draw Your Attention?
-Initial Lessons from the Large-Scale Generative Mark Maker", The IEEE International Conference on Robotics and Automation [Pending], 2019.
+Initial Lessons from the Large-Scale Generative Mark Maker", Under review for publication in Robotics and Automation Letters (RA-L) and presentation at the 2019 IEEE International Conference on Robotics and Automation (ICRA).

 * **Aidan Phillips** - aidan.instance@gmail.com []()
 * **Naomi T. Fitter** - naomi.fitter@oregonstate.edu[]()